Leave a Message

 About the Author

-I was raised in Cincinnati but always summered on the lake in Leland.
-Being able to spend my summers up here was such a gift.
-Starting at the age of twelve we were able to drive the boat into town or to the yacht club or to a friend's house.
+I was raised in Cincinnati.
+My dad was a professor at U.C. and so we were fortunate to have the entire summer to spend on North Lake Leelanau.
+Summers in Leelanau were such a gift.
+Starting at the age of twelve we were able to drive the boat into town or to the yacht club.
 My days were jam-packed.
-I would wake up and teach sailing school at the Leland Yacht Club from nine to one, then take a nap on the dock or the beach, shower, then drive into Leland in the late afternoon where I had a job as a hostess.
+I would teach sailing school at the Leland Yacht Club in the mornings, then take a nap on the dock or the beach, shower, then drive into Leland where I had a job as a hostess.
 My sisters and I did this every summer and when we had a driver's license we had more options for employment.
-I started teaching sailing school in Omena and working at night waiting tables at The Cove in Leland.
-We stashed away thousands of dollars every summer.
+I stashed away thousands of dollars every summer (literally in a shoe box).
 Yes, we worked our tails off, but it really did not seem like it since we were enjoying all the beauty of Leelanau at the same time.

 I Earned My Real Estate License in 2016

 By that point, I had bought and sold houses seven times over the course of twelve years.
 I had to be a real estate expert by then, right?
 The simple truth is I love real estate!
-Why did I even bother going to college?
-I felt like I should have been doing this since I was eighteen.
 What I love most about real estate is establishing great relationships.
 Each new client is a wonderful surprise.
 We live in such a small community, yet I get to meet new people all the time and usually, they turn out to be great friends.
 The other thing I love is the variety.
 Every house is different, every client is different, and it all comes with its own unique challenges.

 Work With Us

-Whether you are an experienced investor or a first-time buyer, our team can help you in finding the property of your dreams.
-Please feel free to browse our website or let us guide you every step of the way by calling or e-mailing us to set up an appointment today.
+Whether you are an experienced investor or a first-time buyer, Leelanau Living Realty Group can help you find the property of your dreams.
+Please feel free to browse our website or let us guide you every step of the way by calling or emailing us to set up an appointment today.